peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

  equal to those of another object and that other object is an arbitrary-precision rational number.
 * `static ERational FromBoolean​(boolean boolValue)`<br>
+ Converts a boolean value (true or false) to an arbitrary-precision rational number.
 * `static ERational FromByte​(byte inputByte)`<br>
  Converts a byte (from 0 to 255) to an arbitrary-precision rational number.
 * `static ERational FromDouble​(double flt)`<br>